St Edmund’s church in Marske

 A rectory was built in 1755 by the then rector Richard Horne at a cost of £185.
 It also housed a preparatory school for Richmond Grammar School.
 The Rectory and Church both feature in the painting of Marske by George Cuit the elder from around 1800 (see also here)1.

 Painting of St Edmund’s Church, Marske and Rectory on right).
 Marske Hall and Clints Hall are either side of the bridge.
-Painting by George Cuit (1743-1818).
+Painting by George Cuit (1743-1818) – history of painting is set out here.
 (Image is copyright.
 Reproduced here with kind permission of the UK Government Art Collection.)

 Despite all of this the Huttons must have been comfortable with the church, as the second, third and fourth John Huttons are all buried under the Church floor.
 There is a memorial to the fourth John Hutton (1774-1841) on the north wall of the sanctuary1.